Women+ In Leadership

 - Lastly: be authentic and be yourself.
 It’s your diﬀerences that people ultimately want to hire you for.

 Our second speaker, Jodie Eastwood, works as a Chief Executive at the Knowledge Quarter.
-She focusses on expanding knowledge of every kind by opening up conversations with experts.
+She focuses on expanding knowledge of every kind by opening up conversations with experts.
 Growing up as a rebelling teenager and leaving her house at the age of ﬁfteen, her journey evolved into her leading her own path and building her life completely on her own.
 Jodie talked to us about how even now she deals with imposter syndrome and having the constant feeling of fear and not belonging in certain working places, even though she unquestionably deserves to be there!

 Jodie’s top tips